jawrainey/GabberAPI/gabber/api/README.md

-# API Documentation: work in progress
+# Gabber API

-All requests are returned in the following format where errors contains unique _keys_ to simplify frontend access:
+All requests are returned in the following format where errors contains unique _keys_ for lookup:

 ```json
 {